James Coburn: Stardom

 In 1971, Coburn starred in the Zapata Western Duck, You Sucker!, with Rod Steiger and directed by Sergio Leone, as an Irish explosives expert and revolutionary who has fled to Mexico during the time of the Mexican Revolution in the early 20th century.
-In 1964, Coburn said he would do A Fistful of Dollars if they paid him $25,000, which was too expensive for the production's tiny budget.
+In 1964, Coburn had said he would do A Fistful of Dollars if they paid him $25,000, which was too expensive for the production's tiny budget.
 Duck You Sucker, also called A Fistful of Dynamite, was not as highly regarded as Leone's four previous Westerns, but was hugely popular in Europe, especially France.

-Back in the US, he made another film with Blake Edwards, the thriller The Carey Treatment (1972).
+Back in the US, Coburn made another film with Blake Edwards, the thriller The Carey Treatment (1972).
 It was badly cut by MGM and was commercially unsuccessful.
 So, too, was The Honkers (1972), where Coburn played a rodeo rider.

 Coburn went back to Italy to make another Western, A Reason to Live, a Reason to Die (1973), or Massacre at Fort Holman.
 He then reteamed with director Sam Peckinpah for the 1973 film Pat Garrett and Billy the Kid, playing Pat Garrett.
 In 1973, he was voted the 23rd-most popular star in Hollywood.

 In 1973, Coburn was among the featured celebrities dressed in prison gear on the cover of the album Band on the Run made by Paul McCartney and his band Wings.

 Coburn was one of the pallbearers at the funeral of Bruce Lee along with Steve McQueen, Bruce's brother, Robert Lee, Peter Chin, Danny Inosanto, and Taky Kimura.
 Coburn gave a speech: "Farewell, Brother.
 It has been an honor to share this space in time with you.
 As a friend and a teacher, you have given to me, have brought my physical, spiritual, and psychological selves together.
 Thank you.
 May peace be with you."

 Coburn was one of several stars in the popular The Last of Sheila (1973).
-He then starred in a series of thrillers: Harry in Your Pocket (1974) and The Internecine Project (1975).
+He then starred in a series of thrillers: Harry in Your Pocket (1974), the debut feature from Mission Impossible creator Bruce Geller, and The Internecine Project (1975).
 Neither was widely seen.